 We’ve all seen paving crews out working at some time or another.
 But what are they doing – especially when the road seemed to be in fine shape?
-Well hopefully the city, county, or state is being proactive about doing preventative maintenance.
-The buzz word on this right now is called Pavement Preservation.
-It is way more cost effective to do preventative maintenance rather than let an asset deteriorate where it needs total replacement.
-If you had a leak in your roof, would you just ignore it and wait until it was time to replace the entire roof?
-No, because the leak would cause other damage and by fixing the small damage, you can add years of life to the rest of the roof.
-The same principle applies with pavement, and it is usually a water leak that causes the damage.
+Hopefully, the city, county, or state is being proactive about preventive maintenance.
+The buzzword on this right now is called Pavement Preservation.
+It is more cost-effective to do preventive maintenance rather than let an asset deteriorate where it needs total replacement.
+If you had a leak in your roof, would you ignore it and wait until it was time to replace the entire roof?
+No, because the leak would cause other damage, and by fixing the issue, you can add years of life to the rest of the roof.
+The same principle applies to pavement, and it is usually a water leak that causes the damage.
 Sealing a road to prevent water intrusion helps preserve the life of a pavement.

-If a road has moderate cracking and very minor rutting, Microsurfacing is a good option at a cost of around $4 per square yard.
+If a road has moderate cracking and low rutting, microsurfacing is a good option at around $4 per square yard.
 This method places a slurry of asphalt with a small portion of sand and fine gravel to add about ¼” of thickness to the pavement.
-This thin layer, it does not add any significant strength to the pavement, but it does fully seal the road, and can correct very small rutting issues.
+The thin layer does not add significant strength to the pavement but fully seals the road and can correct minimal rutting issues.

-If cracking is the only problem, but the cracks are across the full roadway width, then there are several types of sealing applications that spray liquid asphalt across the full road.
-The asphalt works its way down into existing cracks and prevents further water intrusion.
-These typically cost around $2-$4 per square yard.
+If cracking is the only problem and cracks are across the entire roadway width, there are several types of sealing applications that spray liquid asphalt across the full road.
+The asphalt works its way down into existing cracks, preventing further water intrusion.
+Chip seals, scrub seals, cape seals, and fog seals typically cost around $2-$4 per square yard.

-Lastly if there are mostly linear cracks, then manual crack sealing is a good approach.
-In this method a laborer manually works sealant into a crack, usually via a wand and hose attached to a trailer.
-Crack sealing is very inexpensive at around $0.10 per square yard.
+Lastly, manual crack sealing is a good approach if there are primarily linear cracks.
+In this method, a laborer manually works sealant into a crack, usually via a wand and hose attached to a trailer.
+Crack sealing is very inexpensive at around $0.30 per square yard.

-Similar to home maintenance, Pavement Preservation encourages preventative maintenance in order to avoid further, more costly repairs down the road.
+Like home maintenance, Pavement Preservation encourages proactive preventive maintenance to avoid further, more costly repairs down the road.